tekbasse/q-forms/README.md

 Optional automatic hash generation helps secure form transactions and ignores multiple posts caused from mouse double-clicks and browsing page history.

+This extra secure feature also prevents tampering of hidden form values.

 Multiple values of same key can be combined as a list (instead of producing a form post error).